lj-valencia/lj-valencia/README.md

 [![Twitter: lj-valencia](https://img.shields.io/badge/SoyLeroy-blue?style=flat&logo=twitter&labelColor=blue)](https://twitter.com/SoyLeroy)

 ### About me
 My name is LJ.
-I am very passionate about applying data science and economics to foster evidence-driven public policy.
 I graduated with a Bachelor of Arts (Honors) Economics from the University of Alberta.
+I am passionate about applying data science and economics to foster evidence-driven public policy.
 My activities revolve around developing scripts in Python and R to analyze and manipulate data.

 I currently work at [Western Economic Diversification Canada (WD)](https://www.wd-deo.gc.ca/eng/home.asp) as a Junior Economist.